This chapter sort of broke my heart because it spoke some truths that were just really hard to admit and really hard to accept.

 I don’t think I should have to choose between those two things.

-I am thankful to have not experienced this firsthand…unless people hate me behind my back because I bake AWESOME apple pies and lead a killer prayer meeting.
+I am thankful to have not experienced this firsthand…unless people hate me behind my back because I can bake awesome apple pies and lead a killer meeting.

-My primary background is in education, which is a very ‘female-friendly’ environment so seeing women who are successful at their teaching careers feels okay to us.
-Along with education is my ministry work which has been primarily with an organization that actively supports and advocates for women leaders and just in general is made up of people who are actually kind and loving toward each other!
+My primary background is in education, which is a very ‘female-friendly’ environment so seeing women who are successful at their teaching careers feels okay to us, and very normal.
+Along with education is my ministry work which has been primarily with an organization that actively supports and advocates for women leaders and just in general is made up of people who are kind and loving toward each other!
 Sadly in many fields and contexts this is simply not the case.

 I don’t think we need to throw away or ‘get over’ the stereotype that women are care-takers, sensitive and communal.
 Because we are.
-At least somewhere on the spectrum, just as some men are less driven then others or stronger than others.
+At least somewhere on the spectrum, just as some men will be somewhere on the spectrum of driven and decisive.

 God made male and female for a reason.